tomasw23/313/sparkAdaCodeLecture/sect6/example6-14/README.txt

-These files are all from /usr/gnat/share/examples/spark/spark_io/ of the distribution.
+These files are all from /home/<username>/opt/GNAT/2021/share/examples/spark/spark_io/use_int_io_1.adb of my distribution (note that the path in your filesystem is different depending on where you installed your files)

+/usr/gnat/share/examples/spark/spark_io/
+of the distribution.
 It might actually be the 2014 version not the 2015 version. sect6/example6-15/ contains the 2015 version